Depression Treatment Center

 Dr. Marcia Nickow, PSY.D., CADC, CGP, Clinical Director and Organizational Advisor at SunCloud Health on how mood disorders are often manifestations of trauma.

-How can you quickly identify depression, as opposed to sadness or a passing feeling of the blues?
-To help you recognize depression that warrants concern, whether in yourself or a loved one, here are important signs of depression — some of which you might even find surprising — that you shouldn’t ignore:
+To help you recognize depression that warrants concern, whether in yourself or a loved one, here are important symptoms of depression and/or depressive episodes — some of which you might even find surprising — that you shouldn’t ignore:

 Trouble Sleeping